Our Impact

 CHRP in pilot awards resulted in $14 secured in leveraged funding from external sources, and $17

-in new leveraged funding per $1 invested in UC campuses specifically; and - A five-fold increase (47 vs 9) in the number of policy briefs developed by CHRP grantees.
+- A five-fold increase (47 vs 9) in the number of policy briefs developed by CHRP grantees.

 The two-page executive summary of the report can be found here (PDF).